MohammedAhmedZakiuddin/MohammedAhmedZakiuddin/README.md

 ### Hi there 👋.
-I hope you are having great day.
+I hope you are having a great day.

-I am Ahmed - an aspiring software developer & engineer and open source contributor.
+I am Ahmed - an aspiring software developer & engineer and an open source contributor.

 ### About Me:
 - 🔎 I love rewriting existing software to learn more about how they have been built.